Age: 9 years old

 Participated: Summer 2016

 The best memories from Norgesskolen was meeting really nice people and I liked the activities.
 I liked how Norgesskolen was a fun school and not like mine (boring).
 I liked going camping and swimming in lakes.
 I also really liked the show that we did.
 I learned a little more how to talk, write, and read Norwegian.
-I liked it in the morning where we sing.
+I liked the mornings when we sang.
 The part I liked the best is when I got interviewed by NRK.
 I was really exited!
-I hope to go back to Norgesskolen and see all my friends again and have another great time!
+I hope to come back to Norgesskolen, to see all my friends again and have a great time!

 From: The Netherlands